 We gathered for you the best gravity boots you can find on the market to confidently, and comfortably perform inverted exercises.

 This well-fortified design is perfect if you have plans for regular inversion therapy or anti-gravity ab workouts.
 Here’s the breakdown:

-- 1.25 inch padded lining for added comfort
+- 1.25 inch padded lining for maximum comfort during hang ups

-- contoured design for comfortable fit around the ankles
+- contoured design for comfortable, secure fit around the ankles

 At just $41.99 and with an average of 4.3 out of 5 stars based on global reviews, the Tonkyo Anti Gravity Inversion Boots have a reputation as a reliable choice for your inversion therapy and core workout needs.

 This compact design prioritizes comfort and security so that your time spent upside down can be as safe and beneficial as possible.
 These boots include: